| 2009-2010 FACILITATOR

 While diversity is a factor in determining the makeup of the group, we also give

 some preference to early registrants, so get your check in quickly.
+Also please note that couples

 cannot share a T-group.
+FEES AND DEADLINES The

 registration fee will cover lodging, meals, facilitator fees and miscellaneous